-The dog walks in, wanting a walk; that’s how she takes care of me.
+The dog comes in, wanting a walk; that’s how she takes care of me.

 August is the time of weeds, town taken over, deserted; sci-fi post end-of-the-world deserted.
-We walk, the dog and I, through town; quiet beyond normal, normally quiet, our town is a rest stop in the wilderness.
-There are two wildernesses, one of man and one of nature, inside and outside: civilization lies somewhere east and west.
+We walk, the dog and I, through town; quiet beyond normal, normally quiet; our town is a rest stop in the wilderness.
+There are two wildernesses, one of man and one of nature, one inside and one outside: civilization lies somewhere east and west.

-My house is barely a house supplying a hot shower, cooking stove, lights, doors and windows.
+My house is barely a house – it supplies a hot shower, cooking stove, lights, doors and windows.
 The walls form a blow-through tunnel.
 Inside out, and outside in; sand, clay, leaves and footprints.